The AAMAS 2024 Organizing Committee invites proposals for the Tutorial Program, to be held on May 6-7, 2024, immediately before the main conference.

 - Introduce expert non-specialists to an AAMAS area.

 - Survey an area of agent research especially relevant for people from industry.

 - Present a novel synthesis combining distinct lines of AAMAS work.

-- Introduce AAMAS audiences to an external topic that can motivate or use AAMAS research.
+- Introduce AAMAS audiences to an external topic that can motivate, use or be useful to AAMAS research.

-Topic areas of interest include all of those listed in the call for the technical track (see https://aamas2022-conference.auckland.ac.nz/).
-Tutorials will be half day long.
+Tutorials will be half day long and will be in person – online/remote versions will not be accepted.
 A few full day tutorials may be accepted, but the proponents need to motivate their request when submitting their proposal.

 Tutorial proposals should be 2 to 4 pages in length, formatted using the AAMAS paper template, and should contain the following information: